• Skip to primary navigation

 Instructions

-• Wash and cut the zucchini into thin slices, then fry them in extra virgin olive oil until browned.
+• Wash and cut the zucchini into thin slices, pat them dry with kitchen paper and then fry them in extra virgin olive oil until browned on both sides

 • Once fried, put the slices on paper towels to remove the excess oil.